Polom, Kočevje: History

 Polom was a Gottschee German village.
 According to the land registry of 1574, Polom had only one and a half full-sized farms, divided into two three-eighths-farms and three quarter-farms, corresponding to between 40 and 45 residents.
 In 1770 there were 26 houses in the village.
 A part-time school was established in the village in 1858, and a regular school in 1859.
 Before the Second World War the village had 36 houses and a population of 148.
 During the Second World War the entire population of the village was evicted, with the exception of one family.
 There was a Partisan stronghold in the village during the war.
-Polom was not burned during the war, but it came under aerial bombardment from Italian, German, and Allied forces.
+Polom was not burned during the war, but it came under aerial bombardment from Italian and German forces, and rocket attacks from Allied forces.
 No classes were held in the village school between 1941 and 1948.
 After the war, settlers from various parts of Slovenia moved to the village.
 The Polom volunteer fire department became a founding unit of the Kočevje municipal fire department on 28 August 1955.